Table of Contents

 Creating 10x content isn’t a simple task, but the results are clear and quantifiable.
 10x content results in more links, higher rankings, and more traffic into your funnel.
-To create 10x content, hire an experienced content marketing agency that will research your industry, potential client base, and competitors to deliver content that will impress your prospects and rank high on Google.
+To create 10x content, hire an experienced B2B SEO agency that will research your industry, potential client base, and competitors to deliver content that will impress your prospects and rank high on Google.

 How to do B2B SEO keyword research and competitive analysis

 Keyword research and competitive analysis are key components to a well-thought-out SEO strategy.
 Determining what your audience is searching for and knowing the strengths and weaknesses of your top competitors can help you flesh out a content marketing plan that covers your bases and capitalizes on untapped opportunities.